I milanesi ammazzano al sabato

 I milanesi ammazzano al sabato (translation: Milanese Kill on Saturdays) is a 1969 crime novel by the Italian writer Giorgio Scerbanenco.
 It revolves the disappearance of the beautiful daughter of a truck driver, which leads the investigator to the slums and brothels of Milan.
 It was the final installment in Scerbanenco's Milan Quartet about the medical doctor and investigator Duca Lamberti.

 Publication

 The novel was published in 1969 through Garzanti in Milan.
 It has been translated into French, Spanish, Catalan and German.

 Legacy

-The novel was the basis for the 1970 Italian-German film La morte risale a ieri sera.
+The novel was the basis for the 1970 Italian-German film Death Occurred Last Night.
 The film was directed by Duccio Tessari and stars Frank Wolff as Lamberti.

 It lent its title to the 2008 album I Milanesi Ammazzano il Sabato by the Italian rock band Afterhours.